Halloween Recipes – How to Bake Pumpkin Seeds

 Skillet Toasting – Toast your pumpkin seeds on a skillet or frying pan.

-- On medium heat, place one to two tablespoons extra virgin olive oil, butter, or margarine in your skillet.
+- On medium heat, place one to two tablespoons of extra virgin olive oil, butter, or margarine in your skillet.

 - When the oil is hot or the butter is melted, add your prepped pumpkin seeds.